Informational Interviews

 • Can you describe a time where you failed at something, and what you learned from it?

-• What are the opportunities for advancement within the field?
+• What are the opportunities for advancement within your field?

-• What is the best advice you received regarding your career?
+• What is the best career advice you have received?

 • Who else would you suggest I speak with to learn more about this field?
 May I use your name when I contact them?